12 Signs Your VA Disability Claim May Get Approved: What to Look for

 • A nexus (link) or an expert medical opinion connecting your current condition to the in-service event.

-If your claim includes solid evidence of these three VA standards, it’s a sign that your claim will likely be approved.
+If your claim includes solid evidence of these three VA standards, it may result in a favorable finding, an official VA acknowledgment that can be a strong indicator of claim approval.
 Documented injuries in your service records or diseases caused by VA-recognized presumptive conditions are examples of clear service connections.

 2. You Have a Medical Diagnosis of a Current Disability

-For your VA disability claim to be approved, you need to have a current, documented medical diagnosis.
-Without a diagnosis, the VA cannot assess your condition or determine if it’s service-connected.
-If your claim includes a condition listed in the Veteran Affairs Schedule for Rating Disabilities and its thorough records of medical diagnosis from a qualified physician, this is a positive sign.
+For your VA disability claim to be approved, you need to have a current, documented medical diagnosis of a condition listed in the Veterans Affairs Schedule for Rating Disabilities (38 CFR Part 4).

 3. You Provided Evidence of an In-Service Event or Exposure